alaa-abuhani/Mastering-JavaScrip-in-20Days/Day13.md

 ![image](https://github.com/alaa-abuhani/Mastering-JavaScript-in-20Days/assets/65255601/7ad7dfb0-3e3a-46e4-8164-d5e32d5159a2)

-* variable teacher in the function it is global and change the value to Suzy
+* variable teacher in the function it is Automatically Global and change the value to Suzy
-* variable topic in the function it is global
+* variable topic in the function it is Automatically Global